ev3rywh3re/jess-drupal-wordpress-frontend-mixer/README.md

 Before you begin, ensure you have the following installed and configured:

+### A. Docker Environment

+You need a working Docker environment that DDEV can use.
+The setup script will check for a running Docker daemon.

 *   **DDEV-Compatible Docker Provider:** You need a working Docker environment that DDEV can use.
 Common options include:
     *   OrbStack (macOS)
     *   Docker Desktop (macOS, Windows, Linux)